shitcorp/Discord-Bots-At-Scale/README.md

 # Discord.js

+> **⚠ Notice ⚠:** For any production app, you must in all circumstances utilize both the `messageCacheLifetime` and `messageSweepInterval` options.
+Without chnaging these settings a memory leak is guaranteed to occour!
+Change these settings from default immediately!

 ## Standard Lib

 The standard [Discord.js](https://discord.js.org/) lib is fairly performant out of the box, though not production-ready.
 (See notice below for info on production readiness.)
 Though there are some ways to increase your bot's performance with no trade-offs.